polterguy/magic.node/README.md

 ## License

-This project is the copyright(c) 2020-2021 of Thomas Hansen thomas@servergardens.com, and is licensed under the terms of the LGPL version 3, as published by the Free Software Foundation.
+This project is the copyright(c) 2020-2021 of Aista, Ltd thomas@servergardens.com, and is licensed under the terms of the LGPL version 3, as published by the Free Software Foundation.
 See the enclosed LICENSE file for details.

 * [Magic Documentation](https://polterguy.github.io/)